ohmysh/ohmysh/usr/readme.md

-# '/usr' for OhMySh
+# 'usr' for OhMySh

-`/usr` directory is for users to save their themes config file or plugins.
+`usr` directory is for users to save their themes config file or plugins.

+- `usr/theme` is for save official themes
+- `usr/plugin` is for save official plugins
-- `/usr/theme` is for save themes
+- `usr/local/theme` is for save themes witch made by users
-- `/usr/plugin` is for save plugins
+- `usr/local/plugin` is for save plugins witch made by users